Airthings/nodejs-ext-api-example/README.md

 res.render('index', { data: your_variable });
 ```

-In our app this functionality is used to send the data fetched from an Airthings account and post it to the ``index.ejs`` file and display it to the client.
+In our app this functionality is used to send the data fetched from an Airthings account, post it to the ``index.ejs`` file and display it to the client.
 To access the data in ``index.ejs``, the following syntax is used:
 ```
 <% if(data !== null) { %>
  <%= data %>